cysouw/diathesis/text/c02_case.md

 ### --- [ Ø > SBJ ] Subject addition --- {.unnumbered}

-### [ – | N ] Nominative addition {#sec:case-nominative-addition}
+### [ – | N ] Weather agents {#sec:case-nominative-addition}

-For weather verbs \Next[a,b], semantically it seems to be rather clear that the addition of an agent is the metaphorical extension.
+For weather verbs \Next, semantically it seems to be rather clear that the addition of an agent is an extension to a basically avalent verb.
 However, formally there is no difference between the notion of 'nominative addition' as discussed in this section and a 'nominative drop' as discussed in [@sec:case-nominative-drop].

 \ex.
  \a.
-Hier regnet es.
+Es weht.
  \b.
-Die Granaten regneten auf uns.

-The nominative subjects of weather verbs seem to be rather transparent metaphorical extensions of the weather phenomena.
-However, the number of different metaphorical uses is rather extensive.
-Some examples of nominative subjects are listed in \Next[].
+Der Wind weht.

+Such addition of an agent appears to be rare.
+It is crucial to distinguish agent-like subjects that are the originators of the phenomenon expressed by the verb, like *Wind* 'wind' in \Last[b], from patient-like subjects that are propelled by the phenomenon, like *Blätter* 'leaves' \Next[a].
+With such patient-like subjects a locational phrase is necessary.
+These constructions are discussed in [@sec:prepositions-weather-manner-movement].

 \ex.
- \a. *regnen: Blumen, Blätter, Konfetti, Granaten, Kugeln, Bomben, Scherben, Tropfen, Anfragen*
- \b. *hageln: Schüsse, Kugeln, Bomben, Steine, Vorwürfe, Worte, Schmährufe, Beschwerden*
- \c. *blitzen: Zähne, Augen, Wege, Steine, Kristalle, Laternen, Sterne, Lichter*
- \d. *donnern: Kanonen, Schüsse, Mörser, Böller, Reden, Argumente, Eisenbahn, Wagen, Züge, Motoren, Zorn*
+ \a.
+Die Blätter wehen durch die Luft.
+ \b. \* Die Blätter wehen.

+Another different diathesis adding arguments to weather verbs is the addition of objects, discussed in [@sec:case-accusative-addition-without-nominative].

 **Attested Verbs**

-- Weather Verbs: *regnen, hageln, blitzen, donnern, schütten, wehen*
+- *regnen, stürmen, wehen*

 **Examples**

-- Hier hagelt es.
-Die Vorwürfe hagelten von allen Seiten auf uns.
-- Hier blitzt es.
-Die Steine blitzten in der Sonne.
-- Hier donnert es.
-Die Motoren donnerten.

-### [ A | N ] Accusative-to-nominative promotion

-Some verbs with experiences subjects needed an accusative subject in older stages of German [@nubling2006: 103-104], but these either were completely lost \Next[a], or tend to be replaced by a nominative \Next[b,c].
-The verb *frieren* 'to be cold' with a human experiencer is currently in the middle of this transition, allowing for both constructions.

-\ex.
- \a.
-Mich dürstet.
- \b.
-Mich friert.
- \c.
-Ich friere.

-**Attested Verbs**
+- Der Regen regnet täglich.

-- *frieren*
+- Das Wetter stürmt.

 ### --- [ Ø > SBJ > OBJ ] Causative --- {.unnumbered}